 How do I meditate?

 You will be given instructions as we meditate.
 It is not that hard!
-Most of us mediate in a chair (provided) and you can bring a cushion if you would like to sit on the floor.
+Most of us mediate in a chair (provided) and you can use a cushion if you would like to sit on the floor.

 Do you have a website and email communications?